 The most important benefit of both is that we can improve our quality of life and outcomes.
 Remote working is becoming fundamental to professional and personal success.
 However, both large and small organisations still struggle to make it work for them.

-Whilst we have the technology to work remotely, the cultural and strategic factors are usually the barriers to making remote working a success.
+Whilst we have the technology to work remotely, cultural and strategic factors are usually the barriers to making remote working a success.

 In both instances my outcomes, productivity, and wellbeing improved.
 When I returned to work in HQ in the Strand London, I was more motivated and felt the productivity benefits of the remote sessions I had.